wagtail/wagtail/docs/topics/pages.md

     ]
 ```

-To add this to the admin interface, use the [ADD TITLE HERE](~wagtail.admin.edit_handlers.InlinePanel) edit panel class:
+To add this to the admin interface, use the [`InlinePanel`](/reference/pages/panels.html#wagtail.admin.edit_handlers.InlinePanel) edit panel class:

 ```python
 content_panels = [